idumdidum/Linux_mirror-snapshot-and-publish/Alma/README_en.md

 First stage:
 - create the account needed for mirroring
 - create folders and set permissions for folders
-- copy the mirror's general configuration file to the home directory of the created account ('global-rpm.gconf':mirrorconfdir=/etc/mirrorrpm)
+- copy the mirror's global configuration file to the home directory of the created account ('global-rpm.gconf':mirrorconfdir=/etc/mirrorrpm)
 - install programs<br/>

 Example<br/>